uttamkpal/Currency_converter_app/README.md

-# project2
+# Currency Converter App

-A new Flutter project.
+## This is a Flutter App.
+Here It take USD and convert in BDT.
 ## Getting Started

 This project is a starting point for a Flutter application.